Data model

 deleted_at timestamp Date of deletion

-A flow represents an exchange of information between two elements of the information system.
+An application flow represents an exchange of information between two elements of the information system.
 It is important to avoid representing all firewall filtering rules in terms of flows.

 For example, DNS or NTP requests should not be represented as flows.